 Andrew currently lives in Columbus, Ohio, pursuing an MFA in Creative Writing.
-He has earned various awards for his writing and photography, and his work has been featured in journals such as The Great River Review, South 85 Literary Journal, Beyond Words' Queer Anthology, among others.
+He has earned various awards for his writing and photography, and his work has been featured in journals such as New Delta Review, Great River Review, South 85 Literary Journal, Beyond Words' Queer Anthology, among others.
 He writes about queerness, religion, body image, gender identity, mental health, and sexuality.

 In addition to writing and photography, Andrew enjoys movies and musicals, hiking, reading, long walks in the rain, long talks over coffee, and spending time with his partner, Terrence, and their feline companion, Sokka.

 MFA Candidate, Creative Writing, The Ohio State University (2024)

 M.S., Literature & Writing, Utah State University (2021)

 B.S., English: Creative Writing, Utah State University (2018)